-Insurance for uberX with Ridesharing
+Insurance for Ridesharing with Uber

 - $1 million of liability coverage per incident.
 Uber holds a commercial insurance policy with $1 million of coverage per incident.
 Drivers’ liability to third parties is covered from the moment a driver accepts a trip to its conclusion.
-This policy is expressly primary to any personal auto coverage (However it will not take precedence over any commercial auto insurance for the vehicle).
+This policy is expressly primary to any personal auto coverage (however, it will not take precedence over any commercial auto insurance for the vehicle).
 We have provided a $1 million liability policy since commencing ridesharing in early 2013.

 - Contingent comprehensive and collision insurance.
 If a ridesharing driver holds personal comprehensive and collision insurance this policy covers physical damage to that vehicle that occurs during a trip up to the actual cash value of the vehicle, for any reason, with a $1,000 deductible.

 - No fault coverage (e.g., Personal Injury Protection) is provided in certain states at similar levels as limos or taxis in those cities.

 - $50,000/$100,000/$25,000 of coverage between trips.
 During the time that a ridesharing partner is available but between trips, most personal auto insurance will provide coverage.
 However, if the driver does not have applicable coverage, we maintain a policy that covers the driver’s liability for bodily injury up to $50,000/individual/accident with a total of $100,000/accident and up to $25,000 for property damage.
 This policy meets or exceeds the requirements for 3rd party liability insurance in every state in the U.S.